 I see that but what is more important is that he sees it too.

-The amount of energy he has spent on blaming people, situations, or things, for his inability to lower his gaze and justifying his extramarital affairs, can now finally be redirected towards answering why it is he is so compelled towards lustful behaviours.
+The amount of energy he has spent on blaming people, situations, or things, for his inability to lower his gaze and justifying his extramarital affairs, can now finally be redirected towards answering why it is he is so compelled towards lustful behaviors.

 And the same could be true for you.